A beginner’s guide to the Cardano network and the ADA ecosystem

 Goguen — Smart Contracts

-The Goguen era represents the introduction of smart contracts and decentralized applications (DApps) in the Cardano blockchain.
-This phase of development runs parallel to the Shelley era and is focused on the creation of a purpose-built smart contract development language and execution platform, Plutus.
+The Goguen era represents the introduction of smart contracts and DApps on the Cardano blockchain.
+This development phase parallels the Shelley era and focuses on creating a purpose-built smart contract development language and execution platform, Plutus.

-Once implemented, Plutus will enable users to create and execute functional smart contracts on the Cardano network without prior technical knowledge.
-This era also sees the introduction of Marlowe, a domain-specific language (DSL) for financial contracts built on Plutus.
+Plutus is available for developers to create and execute functional smart contracts on the Cardano network.
+This era also sees the introduction of Marlowe, a domain-specific language (DSL) for financial contracts built on Plutus, which comes with a visual block-style editor to design automated logic without the need to write code.

 Basho — Scaling